wnooner/myBurger/README.md

-myBurger is a burger building app built with React, complete with persistent login, a firebase backend, and React hooks
+myBurger is a burger building app built with React, complete with persistent login, a firebase backend, React hooks, and redux.